Making A Difference While Making It Big

 What Starts Here Changes the World...

-There are key times in the life of a business when it makes sense to set aside some of the ownership interest for charitable contributions, such as the following:
+There are key times in the life of a business when it makes sense to set aside some of the ownership interest for charitable contributions:

 - When a company is being formed